yast/yast-storage-ng/doc/btrfs_in_partitioner.md

 editing, except in those cases in which the block device does not contain a filesystem and it's not going to be formatted.

-On the bright side, providing the information in two more fine-grained steps would allow us to introduce more clarifications in the UI or to adapt the labels to better explain the implications of the different options.
+On the bright side, with the information being provided in two more fine-grained steps, the dialogs are more clear and the improvements described in the section "More information about the device while editing it" would make even more sense.

 For example, imagine the process of editing a partition that already contains a Btrfs filesystem.
 The first screen could already show some information and more adapted labels.
 For example, the option "Do not Format" could be re-labeled as "Keep Current Filesystem" if the partition is not going to be encrypted.
 Note also the extra warning in the "Encrypt Device" checkbox.

 ![Partition edit step 1](btrfs_in_partitioner/edit_btrfs_part_1.png)